bakame-php/dice-roller/README.md

 ```

 A `Pool` is a collection of `Rollable` objects which also implements the `Rollable` interface.
 The package comes bundle
 with the `Bakame\DiceRoller\Cup` class which implements the interface.
-A `Cup` can contains any type of dices but others `Pool` objects as well.

 ```php
 <?php